This section describes the view quantum mechanics has of nature, which is in terms of a mysterious function called the “wave function”.

 where the particle is more likely to be found if the location is

 narrowed down.
-More precisely, if is a given
+More precisely, if

 (And if such a position measurement is actually done, it affects the wave function: after the measurement, the new wave function will be restricted to the volume to which the position was narrowed down.
 But it will spread out again in time if allowed to do so afterwards.)